 An Occipital Cervical Fusion also known as Occipitocervical Susion is a Major Surgery.
 It is not a routine operation and is a challenging procedure due to complex anatomy of the upper neck.
 The procedure involves rods, plates and screws that are placed into the Cervical Spine and Occiput.
 A plate secured by screws are placed at the base of the Occiput.
 Screws are also placed into one or more Cervical bones.
 Rods then connect the Occipital plate to the Cervical screws as shown below.
 The goal of Occipital Cervical Surgery is a boney fusion between the skull and neck and to relieve any abnormal pressure on the Brain Stem and Spinal Cord.

 What Are the Indications for Occipital Cervical Fusion?

 Occipital Cervical Fusion is used to treat various disorders of the Craniocervical Junction.
 The most common indication for Fusion is Craniocervical instability, and Brain Stem/Spinal Cord compression (2).

 Craniocervical instability (CCI) is a medical condition where the strong ligaments that hold your head onto your neck are loose or lax (3).
 The major ligaments involved are the Alar, Transverse and Accessory ligaments.
-To learn more about CCI please click on the video below.
+To learn more about CCI please see the video below.